pbkompasz/btc-smart-accounts/bundler/README.md

+# Bundler

+This package provides an API that frontends can use to read blockchain data, authenticate and send transactions.
+Available API endpoints:

+`POST /authenticate/init`
+  Initiate an account authentication session.
+The bundler fetches or creates a user record and returns a salt, which users use to create the authentication key.

+`POST /authenticate`
+  Authenticate a user and optionally request a new session key for a sub-account.

+`POST /call`
+  Submit any transaction to the blockchain.
+The message has to contain a valid signature, the account that submits the transaction and the transaction information in SIP-005 compatible serialization.

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+The bundler is a component that is used by the service provider manage the accounts.
+It receives operations and submits them on behalf of a user.
+From here you can pregenrate accounts for a user.

 ## What's next?
 How do I make an app with this?